 9. There’s no specific age at which someone can get a guide dog

 You don’t have to be an adult to get a guide dog!
-In 2014, an eleven year old became the youngest ever person to receive a guide dog in the UK.
+In 2014, an eleven year old became the youngest ever person to receive one in the UK.

 10. Every hour, someone in the UK starts to lose their sight